skiphansen/chirp/README.md

 # What is this ?

-This fork of the official git repository of the __[CHIRP](https://www.chirpmyradio.com)__ project which contains a driver for the Motorola "Waris" series of radios.
+This fork of the __[CHIRP](https://www.chirpmyradio.com)__ repository contains a [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py) for the Motorola "Waris" series of radios.

-The Waris family was introduced in 1999 and were manufactured for a number of years.
-They are very plentiful on the used market for reasonable prices.

-The CDM series are the basis of many repeaters as well as being widely used for UHF links.

-They have an excellent reputation.
+The driver is useful currently (see below), but it has not be submitted to the official project since it is incomplete.

 # Why

 Executive summary:  I bought a UHF range 2 CDM1550 LS+ on ebay and needed to "hex edit" the code plug to move it in the HAM band.

+The Waris family was introduced in 1999 and was manufactured for a number of years.
+They are very plentiful on the used market for reasonable prices.

+In particular the CDM series of radios are the basis of many repeaters as well as being widely used for UHF links and they have an excellent reputation.

 A google search for "motorola waris" yielded lots of useful information on what was required.